by John Darer CLU ChFC MSSC CeFT RSP CLTC

 It's not hard to satisfy IRC 130, But...over stretching could cause you to "split your plans" with the IRS

-In the typical qualified assignment there is substitution of obligors for periodic payment obligations to plaintiffs who have suffered personal physical injury, physical sickness, are wrongful death survivors, or workers compensation.
+In the typical qualified assignment, there is substitution of obligors for periodic payment obligations to plaintiffs who have suffered personal physical injury, physical sickness, are wrongful death survivors, or settling a worker's compensation claim.

 (a) In general